Frequently Asked Questions (FAQ)

 We made custom protective wooden block for every jews harp without case included.
 This primitive construction can be used on a constant basis due to its compact size simplicity.

-Shipping cost depends on the combination of payment method, delivery method amd your location.
-The most convenient and visual way to look through all options and choose the most suitable one is adding product to cart.
+Shipping cost depends on the combination of payment method, delivery method and your location.
+The most convenient and visual way to look through all options and choose the most suitable one is adding product to cart and enter postal code and city.
 The amount of items ordered does not influence the delivery cost in case you choose prepayment.
 See also how much time the delivery takes and overall description of buying and delivery process.

 After we have sent the order, delivery time fully depends on shipping company, taking into account such changeable factors as flights schedule at some directions, and your post office postman’s speed.
 For example, train from point A to point B goes once per week; in case the parcel comes up right before train departure, it will go right away; if it comes the next day, it will await the train for a week.
 There might be several such points through the route, plus segregating and execution paperwork.
 As a result, for Post of Russia delivery time is a lottery, but sooner or later the parcel will surely be delivered to the destination point.
 Delivery time for shipping companies is strictly stated and observed within the accuracy of 1-2 days.
 This situation is actually equal for all destination points throughout the country.
 Approximate timeframe for each shipping method are shown at "Shipping".
 Average time for all directions and methods is 10 days.
 See also What is the cost of delivery and overall description of buying and delivery process.